flucium/chachablake3/README.md

 # ChaChaBlake3
 **No security testing has been performed.**

+*this is the demonstration for me.
+I'm not going to fix bugs.*

 ChaCha + Poly1305 is replaced by ChaCha + BLAKE3.

 Rust Crypto and BLAKE3 backend.